katcipis/sophia/notes/books/algorithms-live-by.md

 Now I get to the part that makes me feel less shit about myself as I get old.
 I'm always having these failures in remembering stuff, specially as I get old, and the author talks about this in a very interesting way.
-He talks about computer science theory helped someone involved on the study of the human brain understand better what was used to be understood as mental decline.
-As you get old it seems that you get slower at remembering things, hence the notion of decline, but when reading about memory hierarchies and search theory came the notion that it was not that what was happening in the brain as you get older.
+He talks about how computer science theory helped someone involved on the study of the human brain understand better what was used to be know as mental decline.
+As you get old it seems that you get slower at remembering things, hence the notion of decline, but when reading about memory hierarchies and search theory came the notion that it was not decline that was happening in the brain as you get older.

 What happens is that as you live more, experience more, and